malan88/vimwiki/wiki/gastro/cocktails.md

 consists of the best rendition I've found of the base cocktail and a lot of variations.

+Occasionally a variation from Cocktail Codex in particular don't fit with the original recipe enough to fit in the true template.
+An example is their Poet's Dream, which is a Negroni variation.
+The CC Poet's Dream is a Martini.

 Some of these will be stubs.
 I created them initially as a framework to which I can keep adding on.